Types of Support

 ALONE’s Telephone Support & Befriending Service provides daily or weekly telephone contact to an older person.
 We provide friendship, advice and offer information on health and wellbeing, risk management and how to get involved in local activities and relevant initiatives.

-ALONE’s Age-Friendly Housing provides homes and ongoing support for older people who have housing difficulties.
+ALONE’s Universally Designed Housing provides homes and ongoing support for older people who have housing difficulties.

 We provide secure, long-term tenancies and supports which enable independent living and offer security, comfort and their own front door to older people who need it.
 ALONE housing is assistive technology enabled and every tenant has a Support Coordinator who provides ongoing support to coordinate any services they may require.